JimmyRespawn/PassionNano/productblog/content/docs/iptviOS/get-started.md

 ![33](/images/iptv_ios_getstarted_3.webp)

-3.4 Type your personal M3U URL into `Server address` and click `Create` button or the top right.
+3.4 Type your personal M3U URL into `Server address` and click `Create` button on the top right.
 Input list name or epg URL if you want.
 They are optional.

 ![34](/images/iptv_ios_getstarted_4.webp)